 Autofocus performance is also great, with the lens locking onto most subjects quickly and responsively, which makes it ideal for shooting in complex situations like events, weddings, etc. Together with a fast portrait prime like the 85mm Batis or the 85mm G-Master, this zoom would form an impressive two-lens combo.

 What’s not so great, as is often the case with Sony lenses, is price.
 At $2,198, the Sony lens carries a significant premium over the $1,799 Canon for what is essentially the same optical performance and features.
-This may be because the Sony lens is new, while the Canon has been out for a while, but at the end of the day that’s irrelevant.
-Now, is it worth it to pay a $400 premium in order to get a native lens instead of an adapted one?
+This may be because the Sony lens is still relatively new, while the Canon has been out for a while.
+At the end of the day, however, that’s irrelevant.
+Now, is it worth paying a $400 premium in order to get a native lens instead of an adapted one?
 In my mind, absolutely.

 After waiting for nearly three years, Sony FE shooters finally have a truly outstanding native standard zoom lens for the system.
 It’s been a long time coming, but once you get your hands on the 24-70mm f/2.8 G-Master lens, you’ll quickly realize it’s been well worth the wait.

 The premium telephoto zoom is the money-making lens of tons of professional photographers around the world.
 With such a versatile focal range, fast AF performance and a fast f/2.8 aperture, this lens format excels at everything from event photography, sports, portraits, and even landscape photography.

 Simply put, the Sony FE 70-200mm f/2.8 G-Master lens is a beast.
 The good news is, it apparently performs like one, too.